-The University Promotion and Tenure Committee has not recommended you for promotion.
+The University Promotion and Tenure Committee has not recommended you for promotion to Assistant Professor/Associate Professor, Professor.
 Before you again apply for promotion, we strongly suggest that you give some attention to strengthening your credentials in area(s) checked below (see AAUP/BOT Collective Bargaining Agreement, Article 4.11.9).